mcarniel/oswing/README.txt

 - finally press "Ok": at this point the OpenSwing palette will be visible in the Component Palette

 Note: if OpenSwing components are not visible inside the new category, close Eclipse and restart it.

+3.4.2) After installing "Jigloo" (see Jigloo plugin installation instructions), you can create JFrame, JPanel and many other Swing components by:
+- selecting "File" from menu bar
+- selecting "New" -> "Other" menu items
+- expanding "Designer" -> "Swing" folders
+- selecting a Swing components, e.g. JFrame and creating a class

+At this point "Jigloo" plugin will open the class with two alternative views: GUI/Java editors.
+When GUI editor is visible, it is available a Component Palette.
+Inside this Component Palette it is possible to include all OpenSwing components, through the following steps:
+- select "Window" -> "Preferences" from Eclipse menu bar
+- expand "Jigloo GUI Builder" node in the menu tree
+- select "Component Palette/Custom classes"
+- press "Add (bean or palette)" button to specify a new components folder, such as "OpenSwing": press "Ok" and select it
+- press "Add Beans from Archive " button: this will open a jar file selection window
+- choose "Beaninfo.jar" file included with OpenSwing distribution and press "Ok" button
+- press "Ok" to confirm new components inclusion: at this point the OpenSwing palette will be visible in the Component Palette

 4. How to use the framework